yeule0/XFilter/README.md

    - Click **Load unpacked** and select the `XFilter` folder.

 3. **Verify Installation**:
-   - The extension should appear in your Chrome extensions list with the name "X Flag & Word Filter."
+   - The extension should appear in your Chrome extensions list with the name "XFilter."
    - You should see the extension icon in your browser toolbar.